-The Board considered and reviewed information concerning the costs incurred and profits realized by the Investment Manager and Sub-Adviser from their relationships with the Fund.
-The Board also reviewed the Investment Manager's and Sub-Adviser's financial condition.
-The Board noted that the financial condition of each of the Investment Manager and Sub-Adviser appeared stable.
+The Board considered and reviewed information concerning the costs incurred and profits realized by the Advisers from their relationship with the Fund.
+The Board also reviewed the Investment Manager's and Sub-Adviser's financial condition and noted that it appeared stable.
 The Board determined that the advisory and sub-advisory fees and the compensation to the Investment Manager and Sub-Adviser were reasonable and the financial condition of each was adequate.